highcharts/node-export-server/README.md

 - `HIGHCHARTS_UI_ENABLE`: Enables the UI for the export server.
 - `HIGHCHARTS_UI_ROUTE`: The route to attach the UI to.
 - `HIGHCHARTS_NO_LOGO`: Skip printing the logo on a startup.
 Will be replaced by a simple text.
+- `PROXY_SERVER_HOST`: The host of the proxy server to use if exists.
+- `PROXY_SERVER_PORT`: The port of the proxy server to use if exists.
+- `PROXY_SERVER_TIMEOUT`: The timeout for the proxy server to use if exists.

 # Tips, Tricks & Notes